AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 [Link to testing the input in the terminal in the Echo Challenge TDD](https://github.com/AdrienFabre/echo_ruby/commit/48baaf4b5a212df450160a0ba9de9ec7bbeeb67a#diff-fb4dc7c0bd38dc2a980d90e370c3338a)

-Here, this 'allow...' syntax enables to mimic the user input in that specific case because it is use on ':gets', however we can use it in many situation to fake the behavior of another class.
+Here, this 'allow...' syntax enables to mimic the user input in that specific case because it is use on ':gets', however we can use it in many situation to 'fake' the behavior of another class.

 ---

 - Test when the Time is involved

-When we want to test a class that includes the time we need to fake it, in that case we can use:
+When we want to test a class that includes the time we need to 'fake' it, in that case we can use:

 ````ruby
     time_now = Time.new(2019, 1, 2, 3, 4, 5, '+00:00')
     allow(Time).to receive(:now).and_return(time_now)
 ````

 [Link to setting the time 'now' to a fixed time in the Echo Challenge TDD](https://github.com/AdrienFabre/echo_ruby/blob/master/spec/echo_spec.rb)